hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 Users of this implementation guide are encouraged to provide their feedback about the potential use of imposeProfile.
 </div><!-- stu-note -->

+### Extensibility – “additional” sections or elements
+As in IPS, a producer can send:
+- "additional" elements beyond those flagged with *Must Support* in a profile
+- "additional" sections (often referred to as "undefined" sections) beyond those defined in the AU PS Composition

+Additional sections or elements are often required by other profiles the system may conform to, allowing local requirements, including technical and workflow context for the resource, to be reflected and extending the health information supported in exchanges.
+For this reason, extensibility is generally encouraged and expected in AU PS profiles.
+Only in some exceptionally rare use case profiles are rules tightened to limit the nature of additional information that can be sent.

+#### Extensibility – “additional” sections
+Implementers should take note, the rules of the `Composition.section:All Slices` defined in the AU PS Composition profile apply to all sections, defined or undefined:
+- `Composition.section.title` is mandatory and has obligations defined for AU PS Producers and AU PS Consumers
+- `Composition.section.text` is mandatory and has obligations defined for AU PS Producers and AU PS Consumers

+It is recommended that where a producing system intends to populate "additional" sections there is some definition available in a specification describing the intended contents and use of any additional sections.

+#### Extensibility – “additional” elements
+Specification authors adopting AU PS are encouraged to enable greater interoperability and software re-use by avoiding reductions in an element's cardinality.

+Depending on local requirements, a consumer (i.e. client application) may ignore these "additional" elements, may treat the data as for rendering only, or be capable of recognising and using the element.

+### Structuring Terminology Choices
+TBD.
+Write to be AU that is consistent with guidance in IPS.

+### Patient Safety in IPS Context
+See the guidance defined in IPS [Patient Safety in IPS Context](https://build.fhir.org/ig/HL7/fhir-ips/General-Principles.html#patient-safety-in-ips-context).

+### Data Included in IPS Documents
+See the guidance defined in IPS [Data Included in IPS Documents](https://build.fhir.org/ig/HL7/fhir-ips/Generation-and-Data-Inclusion.html#data-included-in-ips-documents).

+TBD: Revise to be AU Link to the new page on Generating and Accessing AU PS documents with link to IPS.

+### Publishing or Accessing the IPS
+See the guidance defined in IPS [Narrative and Language Translation](https://build.fhir.org/ig/HL7/fhir-ips/Design-Conventions.html#narrative-and-language-translation).

+### Narrative and Language Translation
+See the guidance defined in IPS [Narrative and Language Translation](https://build.fhir.org/ig/HL7/fhir-ips/Design-Conventions.html#narrative-and-language-translation).

+### Medicinal Product Identification
+See the guidance defined in AU Core [Medicine Information](https://build.fhir.org/ig/hl7au/au-fhir-core/medicine-information.html).

+### Representing body site, which may include laterality
+See the guidance defined in AU Core [Representing body site, which may include laterality](https://build.fhir.org/ig/hl7au/au-fhir-core/general-guidance.html#representing-body-site-which-may-include-laterality).

+### Provenance
+See the guidance defined in IPS [Provenance](https://build.fhir.org/ig/HL7/fhir-ips/Design-Conventions.html#provenance).